NWA 312: Reception

 Tommy Martinez of Slam Wrestling reviewed the event and gave it 3 out of 5 stars.
 He wrote: "This was an okay show.
 Not a pay-per-view-worthy show, but a POWERRR-Trip-worthy show.
 I wish there were some more title changes, but Kenzie winning the World Television championship was the right call, as was EC3's National title win.
 This might be the set up for more angles but we'll see how that shakes up later."
 Eddie Vetter of Pro Wrestling Dot Net singled out the World Women's title match as easily the "best match of the show," with the World Tag Team and Junior Heavyweight title bouts also getting praise.
 He commended the main event for being "put together as well as can be expected", but felt Tyrus was "miscast as a milquetoast, bland babyface."
 He criticized the show for having a ton of filler throughout the card, critiquing that "NWA would rather get everyone on the show than fill it with good, memorable matches."
-Justin McClelland of Pro Wrestling Torch also praised the Women's title match for continuing "Kamille's streak of great PPV matches" and for La Rosa Negra's performance, while also calling the Junior Heavyweight and World title bouts an "excellent match" and "surprisingly decent" respectively.
+Justin McClelland of PWTorch also praised the Women's title match for continuing "Kamille's streak of great PPV matches" and for La Rosa Negra's performance, while also calling the Junior Heavyweight and World title bouts an "excellent match" and "surprisingly decent" respectively.
 He concluded that: "This was a disappointing show with very few good matches, a lot of questionable and/or nonsensical booking choices and little angle advancement ...
 Even if the match length stayed the same, cutting out a couple matches (like the Battle Royal) and having a few video packages would better connect storyline dots and give important matches and developments a chance to breathe."